Where can I use BurtonBands?

 Yes.
-The BurtonBands Anterior Matrix System and BurtonBands² Posterior Matrix System are designed to handle the most difficult and challenging sub-gingival Class III and Class II restorations.
+The Anterior and Posterior matrix systems are designed to handle the most difficult and challenging sub-gingival Class III and Class II restorations.
 An important feature of both systems is the band/wedge combination.
 This ensures that both pieces move together and do not work against one another like other products can.

-Can I use BurtonBands² in Class II restorations involving a wide preparation or broken cusp?
+Can I use BurtonBands in Class II restorations involving a wide preparation or broken cusp?

 How do BurtonBands decrease my finishing time?

 - The band and wedge shape improves the gingival and axial wall seals, which decreases flash and extra material.

 - Lower matrix heights allow for proper marginal ridge height placement, which greatly reduces post-polymerization occlusal adjustment.